ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 ## Team 14 - SmartKart

 * Developer - Aurangzeb Razzaq, arazzaq@hawk.iit.edu
+  * Create a html page for Request Assistance with editing the CSS file.
+  * Create a html page for Navigation with editing the CSS file.
+  * Create a html page for Customer Checkout with editing the CSS file.
+  * Create a html page for Profile/Create an Account page with editing the CSS file.
   * Create a html page for Customer Service/Access Customer with editing the CSS file.
   * Create a html page for Customer Service/Checkout with editing the CSS file.
   * Create a html page for Customer Service/Price Modify with editing the CSS file.